 Upon acceptance into the School of Education, Chinese-proficient teacher candidates will take the required coursework.
 For thirteen years, our STARTALK grant provided scholarships for scholars.
 To participate in this program, applicants must first be accepted to the LMU School of Education.

 Pathway 2: Certificate in Teaching Mandarin – Professional Development

-Credentialed and non-credentialed and heritage language teacher candidates will complete this 4 hybrid course-series offered through LMU Extension for 12 credit hours.
+Credentialed and non-credentialed and heritage language teacher candidates complete this 4 hybrid course-series offered through LMU Extension for 12 credit hours.
 Upon completion of this Summer Institute, participants will:

 - Deepen knowledge and skills in teaching Chinese grammar (Chinese Grammar Pedagogy course);

-- Expand knowledge of content-based Mandarin language, with focus on the arts and movement education (Content-based Instruction in Mandarin and Methods in Content-Based Instruction); and
+- Expand knowledge of content-based Mandarin language, with a focus on the arts and movement education (Content-based Instruction in Mandarin and Methods in Content-Based Instruction); and

 - Apply new skills in content instruction in Mandarin and engage in reflection about their practices (Practicum in Mandarin).